• Menu

 • Tweet

-As I literary live across the street from Seaport Village in San Diego, it is about time I write about this place and give you the inside scoop of the best things to do in Seaport Village, my favorite restaurants and hangout spots and more.
+As I literally live across the street from Seaport Village in San Diego, it is about time I write about this place and give you the inside scoop on the best things to do in Seaport Village, my favorite restaurants and hangout spots, and more.

 Small wood boat on sand decorated with plants along the San Diego Bay at Seaport Village